emilyfunkhouser/CIS1051FinalProject/README.md

 Note: Runtime needs to be restarted after installing tensorflow in order for code to work

+Note: I have preprocessed Excel files that have to be uploaded using files.upload().
+These files will be uploaded to GitHub.

 # Issues along the way: